 Semi-Moist Dog Food

 There are a few varieties of semi-moist dog food available.
-Unfortunately, semi-moist dog food typically contains a lot of by-products and sugar, making it unhealthy as a primary diet for your dog.
+Unfortunately, semi-moist dog food typically contains a lot of sugar, making it unhealthy as a primary diet for your dog.
 If your dog is extremely picky, it's healthier to feed wet food or mix some wet food into your dog's dry food.

 Koestel ZL, Backus RC, Tsuruta K, et al. Bisphenol A (BPA) in the serum of pet dogs following short-term consumption of canned dog food and potential health consequences of exposure to BPA.
 Science of the Total Environment, vol 579, pp. 1804-1814, 2017. doi:10.1016/j.scitotenv.2016.11.162